 The mission of Gulf Coast State College's academic advising program is to engage all students in dynamic academic and career planning.
-The advising program has been developed that enables students to partner with experts in the academic fields related to student's field of study or career choice.
-All students must consult with an academic advisor located in the Center for Advising and Success, 2nd Floor of the J. R. Asbell

-Business Building, prior to registering for first semester classes.
+The advising program enables students to partner with experts in the academic fields related to their chosen field of study or career choice.
+All students must consult with a First Time Academic Advisor located in the Advising Center on the 2nd floor of the J.R.
+Asbell Business Building prior to registering for first semester classes.